CLF Staff & Support Team

 Derek B.M.
 Ross, LL.B.
 (Western), LL.M.
 (Toronto), is the Executive Director & General Counsel for Christian Legal Fellowship, where he oversees all aspects of the organization's operations, education and training programs, publications, and advocacy.
-He maintains a litigation practice with a focus on human rights and religious freedom, and has acted as lead or co-counsel for public interest interveners in 13 cases involving the Charter of Rights and Freedoms, including 5 before the Supreme Court of Canada.
-He has appeared before every level of court in Ontario, as well as the Courts of Appeal in British Columbia and Nova Scotia.
-He has also appeared before numerous legislative and Parliamentary committees to present submissions on constitutional and legal issues.
+His litigation practice focuses on human rights and religious freedom, and he has acted for public interest interveners in numerous cases involving the Charter of Rights and Freedoms, including several before the Supreme Court of Canada.
+He has also appeared before numerous legislative and Parliamentary committees to present on constitutional and legal issues.

 Derek previously served as Director of Legal Affairs for the Canadian Council of Christian Charities, Canada's largest association of religious organizations, where he served on the Canada Revenue Agency's Technical Issues Working Group and as the general editor of the Charities Handbook, 19th Edition (2014), a comprehensive legal guide for Canadian charities.
 Prior to that, Derek practiced civil litigation with a focus on public, education, and municipal law.

-Derek spent his formative years growing up in Port Hedland, Australia, surrounded by the rugged beauty of the Pilbara Outback, and considers himself a Quasi-Aussie (he can still speak fluent Australian, if you ask him).
+Derek spent his formative years growing up in Port Hedland, Australia and considers himself a Quasi-Aussie (he can still speak fluent Australian, if you ask him).
 As much as he loves his second Aussie home, he couldn’t be prouder to be a Canadian (and a Canadiens fan).

 You can find Derek on Twitter @derekbmross.

 Law Society of British Columbia v.
 Trinity Western University 2018 SCC 32